sageshoyu/docs-opmanual_sky/book/opmanual_sky/30-fly/30-mapping.md

 ## SLAM

+The recommended mode for SLAM is to run it offline; there is not enough compute even offboard to run it during flight.
+It may be possible to run SLAM online with additional optimization or by rewriting the algorithm in C++; for this reason we include instructions for running online as well.

+**Offline**: run `vision_localization_onboard.py --SLAM --offline` on the Pi or yoru basestation.
+Press `m` to toggle mapping mode on, during which time you can fly to collect data for the map.
+Pressing `m` again will stop the mapping and begin running SLAM offline.
+It is highly recommended that you land the drone for this part.
+Once it tells you that it is finished making the map, press `r` to toggle localization over the map you have just made.

 **Offboard/online:** run `vision_localization_offboard.py` on the pi.
 On the offboard computer run `offboard_slam.py`.
 Press `r` to toggle SLAM.

 **Onboard/online:** run `vision_localization_onboard.py --SLAM` on the
   pi.
 Press `r` to toggle localization.

-**Onboard/offline**: run `vision_localization_onboard.py --SLAM --offline` on
-  the Pi.
-Press `m` to toggle mapping mode on, during which time you can fly to collect data for the map.
-Pressing `m` again will stop the mapping and begin running SLAM offline.
-It is highly recommended that you land the drone for this part.
-Once it tells you that it is finished making the map, press `r` to toggle localization over the map you have just made.

-In all modes,